Updated: September 6, 2023 by CanCat Eat

 Moisture

-Moisture is one of the important things to consider when choosing soft cat food for senior cats.
+Moisture is one of the most important things to consider when choosing soft cat food for senior cats.
 Older cats often face tooth problems.
-Providing soft food or canned food is the best solution rather than hard kibble.
+Providing soft food or canned food is the best solution, rather than hard kibble.

-There are many senior cat food in the market.
-But, you should provide essential vitamins and minerals that will keep your cat healthy.
-Normally senior soft foods contain vitamins and minerals.
+There are many senior cat foods on the market.
+But you should provide essential vitamins and minerals that will keep your cat healthy.
+Normally, soft foods contain vitamins and minerals.
 Cat food that is designed for older cats often contains probiotics for a healthy stomach.

 Caloric Content

-As cats become older they become less active.
+As cats get older, they become less active.
 You should not feed caloric food.
 Soft food for senior cats contains the optimal level of calories for older cats.
-Too much calorie is bad for older cats as it is bad for humans.
+Too many calories are bad for older cats, just as bad for humans.

 Animal Based Protein

-Unlike any cats, older cats also require a protein-rich diet.
-Most protein sources like meat, chicken, fish, etc. Cats require protein in their food to keep healthy muscle health.
-A high protein diet is essential for all cats.
+Unlike any cat, older cats also require a protein-rich diet.
+Most protein sources like meat, chicken, fish, etc. Cats require protein in their food to maintain healthy muscle health.
+A high-protein diet is essential for all cats.

 Healthy Fat

 Healthy fat is another important source of energy for cats.
-Essential fatty acid from fish oils is important for the cat’s skin and coat.
+Essential fatty acids from fish oils are important for the cat’s skin and coat.
 You will find the best sources of fat in cat food (chicken fat, salmon oil).

 Digestible Carbs

 Cats need carbohydrates for fiber and essential nutrients.
-You should pick food that provides digestible carbs.
+You should pick foods that provide digestible carbs.

 Senior cat food soft